 I read your piece, and I have faith in you.

-But he's one of 47 inspectors general who signed a letter to Congress complaining that the Obama administration was blocking his efforts to do his job.
+He was actually appointed by President Obama, but he's one of 47 Inspectors General who signed a letter to Congress complaining that the Obama administration was blocking his efforts to do his job.

-He works for the taxpayers, really.
+He worked for the taxpayers, really.

 He's sworn to oversee the department and make sure it complies with everything it's supposed to comply with.